 Hash: A digital signature created by a one-way functon that makes it possible to determine if the data has been changed.
 The most common hash function is SHA-256.

-Cryptographically Secure Object (CSO): A set of data (documents or other data) created at a point in time that is encrypted as a single object and then hashed to create a digital signatures and anchored to the Blockchain.
+Cryptographically Secure Object (CSO): A set of data (documents or other data) created at a point in time that is encrypted as a single object and then hashed to create a digital signatures and anchored to the Distributed Ledger.
 For product safety, CSOs provide the proof of handling and certifications at the time the product was in custody.

 Live Since October 2018

-- Custom Blockchain Platform
+- Custom Distributed Ledger Platform